-Unlike its somewhat bland predecessors, the latest Sportage features a sleek, modern and bold look highlighted by a high beltline, a gently sloping roof and Kia's "tab" corporate grille.
+Unlike some of its blander predecessors, the latest Sportage features a sleek, modern and bold look highlighted by a high beltline, a gently sloping roof and Kia's "tab" corporate grille.
 The theme carries over in the interior, which has a sporty three-gauge instrument cluster and a contemporary feel.
-The Sportage offers 26.1 cubic feet of cargo space with the rear seats up, a number that rises to 54.6 cubic inches with the rear seats folded.
-Some rival crossovers can stow up to 70 cubes.
+The Sportage offers 30.7 cubic feet of cargo space with the rear seats up, a number that rises to 60.1 cubic inches with the rear seats folded.
+Both are improvements over the outgoing model, but some rival crossovers can stow up to 70 cubes.

 Standard and Optional Features

-The Sportage is offered in LX, EX and SX trim levels.
+The Sportage is offered in LX, EX and SX Turbo trim levels.

 Before driving home in a new Sportage, car shoppers should also research the Nissan Rogue, Volkswagen Tiguan and Ford Escape.